ruihuili/ruihuili.github.io/_pages/about.md

 ---

-I am a machine learning researcher at Samsung AI Centre in Cambridge, UK.
-I am interested in communication theory, meta-learning, few-shot learning, and the intersections of these.
-I care about cross-domain adaptation and generalisation of ML models, as well as their performances in real-world systems.
-In the past, I have also worked on acoustic signal processing and resource allocation in wireless mobile communications.

-I graduated with PhD from the School of Informatics, University of Edinburgh (Scotland) in 2019, advised by [Dr Paul Patras](http://homepages.inf.ed.ac.uk/ppatras/).
-I remain a good friend of the [Mobile Intelligence Lab](https://mi.inf.ed.ac.uk/).
+I am a machine learning Research Scientist at Samsung AI Centre in Cambridge, UK.
+My research is currently focused on generalisation and transferability of machine learning models on resource-constrained environments such as mobile devices.
+I explore different machine learning paradigms including meta-learning, few-shot learning, and more recently federated learning.
+In the past, I have worked on acoustic signal processing and resource allocation in wireless mobile communications.
+Prior to Samsung AI, I obtained my PhD from the School of Informatics, University of Edinburgh in 2019.
+I was advised by [Dr Paul Patras](http://homepages.inf.ed.ac.uk/ppatras/), and I remain a good friend of the [Mobile Intelligence Lab](https://mi.inf.ed.ac.uk/).

 News
 =====